rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-0-child-order-embedding.md

 * transitive if `aEb` and `bEc`, then also `aEc`

-This transitivity rule effectively states that, if a proper path `aPc` of two or more edges can be formed, then an edge `aEc` must exist that connects both of the endpoints of that path.
+This transitivity rule effectively states that, if a path `aPc` of two or more edges can be formed, then an edge `aEc` must exist that connects both of the endpoints of that path.
 Because of that, the transitivity rule can be generalized as follows:

 * transitive if `aPb`, then also `aEb`

-With that in mind, one can also generalize the transitive reduction such that, if a proper path `aPb` of edge-length two or more exists, then the edge `aEb` (if it exists) can be dropped.
-Consequently, the order in which implicit edges are removed during a transitive reduction is **non-relevant**.
+With that in mind, one can also generalize the transitive reduction such that, if a path `aPb` of edge-length two or more exists, then the edge `aEb` (if it exists) can be dropped.
+Because of that, the order in which such implicit edges are removed during a transitive reduction is **non-relevant**.

+* reduction: drop `aEb`, if `p(a,b)` exists such that `(p != (a,b))`

 <!-- ======================================================================= -->
 ## embedding a child order (2)